Safety Shot Announces Notice Of Allowance For New Patent To Secure IP And Enforce Clinically Backed Claims

 JUPITER, Fla., Sept.
-06, 2024 (GLOBE NEWSWIRE) -- Safety Shot , Inc. (Nasdaq: SHOT) (“Safety Shot” or“the Company”), a wellness company behind the world's first rapid alcohol reducer that lowers blood alcohol content (“BAC”) by supporting its metabolism in as little as 30 minutes, has announced the Notice of Allowance of for a U.S. patent that covers its newest clinically-backed formula.
+6, 2024 /PRNewswire/ -- Safety Shot , Inc. (Nasdaq: SHOT ) ("Safety Shot" or "the Company"), a wellness company behind the world's first rapid alcohol reducer that lowers blood alcohol content ("BAC") by supporting its metabolism in as little as 30 minutes, has announced the Notice of Allowance of for a U.S. patent that covers its newest clinically-backed formula.

 "This latest patent marks a significant milestone in Safety Shot's quest to lead a brand-new category that the Company has created to solve alcohol related problems," stated Safety Shot COO and co-owner of the patent, David Sandler.